 Video and Online Education

-Online learning resources, including tool kits and video clips, are available to people and departments as part of a long-term structured diversity and inclusion intervention or as a short-term learning opportunity.
+Online learning resources are available to you as part of a long-term structured diversity and inclusion intervention or as a short-term learning opportunity.

 Leadership and Organizational Development